AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 # Access a custom role {#accessacustomrole}

-When an Administrator assigns a custom role, you receive an email notification.&nbsp;
+When an Administrator assigns a custom role, you receive an email notification.

 Note: If you are already logged in to Prime under a custom role, you would require to relogin to Prime to access the new role.